 The interior of this home boasts hardwood floors throughout and an enormous great room with 10 foot high ceilings, a large stone fireplace and breathtaking lake views.
-A large dining room with a wood burning stove and banquet table for families and friends to gather.
+In addition, there is a large dining room with a banquet table for families and friends to gather.
 The brand new dock provides docking for up to 3 boats.

 The manor sleeps 22 people with all new bedding.
 There is a large bedroom with a king bed and full bath on the first floor that offers convenience for the elderly.
 On the second floor, there are 4 two-bedroom one-bath privacy suites.
 The manor is equipped with new central air conditioning and central heating systems, in addition to all new bathrooms, a new gourmet kitchen and a laundry room all equipped with new appliances and fixtures.
 The entire interior of this estate has been recently renovated.